s01042/Anyplace/README.md

 Then the decision as to whether and how often a website can use the interface depends on its site engagement score.
 This is between 0 and 100 points, is influenced by the use of the website and can be viewed under chrome: // site-engagement.

-The higher the score, the more often the events can be triggered, in the best case once a day.
+The higher the score, the more often the events can be triggered, **in the best case once a day**.

 At the time of october 2021 safari does not support periodic background sync at all.
 So on apple devices a chromium based browser is necessary for that.